iummit/mutillidae-docker/README.md

 Note: When you receive the error message about the DB being offline, click on the "setup/reset the DB" link followed by OK.

+This yml file assumes that you have cloned mutillidae in an adjacent folder.
+If it is not, you will need to edit the build location to reflect that.